-Abhijit has worked with Times Of India & Indian Express, Mumbai as a photojournalist.
-During the tenure he shot everyday news, feature stories and off beat.
-He has photo documented the work of various NGOS like- Ambuja Cement Foundation, Mumbai Smiles, Yuva, International Committee of Red Cross & Red Crescent Societies (ICRC) and Indian Red Cross Society (IRCS) in the conflict region of Gadchiroli.
+I have worked with Times Of India & Indian Express, Mumbai as a photojournalist.
+During this time I shot everyday news, feature stories, political press conferences and ‘offbeat’.
+I have documented the work of various NGOs like- Ambuja Cement Foundation, Mumbai Smiles, Yuva, International Committee of Red Cross & Red Crescent Societies (ICRC) and Indian Red Cross Society (IRCS) in the conflict- rebel areas.

-Abhijit has twice solo exhibited his Toto Tribe photo book project- ‘Totos Of Totopara- A Tribe In A Globalised World’.
-He has given 5 photo talks on this project in various colleges and photography groups including the prestigious NCPA of Mumbai.
+I have exhibited my Toto Tribe photo book project- ‘Totos Of Totopara- A Tribe In A Globalised World’.
+I have delivered photo talks on this project in various colleges, photography groups including ‘Litteraturhuset’ in Oslo.

-Along with working on the personal photo book project; he has taught Photojournalism & Digital Photography subjects at SNDT Women’s University in Mumbai and conducts Basic & Intermediate Photography Courses on weekends.
-He has won awards on topics like street, smile and touch.
+Along with working on the personal book project; I have taught Photojournalism & Digital Photography subjects at SNDT Women’s University in Mumbai and conduct Basic Photography Courses on weekends.
+I have won awards on topics like street, smile and touch.

 I am currently based in Oslo, Norway and open to taking commissioned assignments from wire agencies, press, as well as photo-document work of international NGOs.
 Since I have direct experience in working in conflict- rebel areas, I am willing to photo document conflict zones as well.

 Feel free to connect with me for commissioned assignments via the Contact Form.